 Forecast Details for Butte, MT

-Tonight: A chance of snow before 2am, then rain and snow likely.
-Mostly cloudy, with a low around 34.
-Breezy, with a southwest wind 15 to 25 mph, with gusts as high as 38 mph.
-Chance of precipitation is 60%.
+Tonight: A chance of snow before 2am, then a slight chance of snow after 4am.
+Mostly cloudy, with a low around 24.
+Northeast wind 5 to 10 mph becoming light and variable after midnight.
+Chance of precipitation is 40%.
 Little or no snow accumulation expected.

 Want more detail?
 Get the Complete 7 Day and Night Detailed Forecast!